The holiday list that saves time, money and stress

 Not all traditions are beloved

-We called a family meeting after dinner in early November.
-We each made our own list of the things we love to do for our holiday season and the birthday celebrations.
+One year, we called a family meeting after dinner in early November.
+Each member of the household made their own list of the most treasured things we do for our holiday season and the birthday celebrations.
 Then we shared our lists and prioritized.
 Heading to a nearby farm to cut our own Christmas tree didn’t make the cut (pun intended).
 So we buy a smaller tree from a nearby lot.
 Christmas cards didn’t make the list either.
 Although I truly love getting cards from others, I try to find other ways to stay in touch with those dear to me.
 Our annual Christmas open house?
 While a great incentive to get the house decorated, it’s now an every-other-year event.

-We now focus on the things that make the holidays the most meaningful to us, rather than what society, extended family or others might demand.
+We have gotten good at focusing on the things that make the holidays the most meaningful to us, rather than what society, extended family or others might demand.

 If you want to make a holiday list with your family, get everyone thinking about priorities with these questions: